abnerpersio/nodejs-challenge/README.md

 The Studier API is working and ready to be tested in port `8080` (default)

 🚀 Enjoy to test the API! 🚀

+<a id="endpoints-en"></a>
+## API endpoints

+The endpoints are configured and documented in a INSOMNIA collection and the `.json` file is available in [this link](https://gist.github.com/abnerpersio/593f50448769778f415038f04b1263a4)

+Download the file, import in insomnia and test the API :)